Bake Play Smile

 Recipe Tips

-• Press biscuits firmly into frosting - They need good contact to stick.
+• Press biscuits firmly into the frosting

 Wrapped mini Easter eggs, mini chocolate bunnies and sprinkles decorating the top of a cake surrounded with chocolate finger biscuits

-15 Minute Cheats Chocolate Overload Easter Cake FAQs
+Chocolate Easter Cake FAQs

-Will the chocolate finger biscuits placed around the cake go soft?
+Will the chocolate finger biscuits go soft?

 Can I use homemade frosting instead of store-bought?

-What's the best mud cake to use for this Easter Mud Cake hack?
+What's the best mud cake to use?

 More Fun Easter Recipes